Missouri

 Tobacco Use:

-- In Missouri, 31.0% of radon tests results were at or above the action level recommended by EPA.
+- In Missouri, 31.0% of radon test results were at or above the action level recommended by EPA.

-- It ranks 32nd among all states, placing it in the below average tier.
+- Missouri ranks 32nd among all states, placing it in the below average tier.

 Racial & Ethnic Disparities